Posted by Dr. AnnAlisa Behling, ND on Mar 21, 2019 11:44:09 PM

 This is where functional medicine comes in.
 With the help of a knowledgeable doctor, a patient can find their ideal combination of ingredients in a multivitamin that will help them on their journey towards optimal health.

 Dr. AnnAlisa Behling is a licensed and accredited Naturopathic Medical Doctor practicing general family medicine, specializing in natural and complementary medicine with a focus on women’s health and Laser Medicine.
 She received her BA from Duke University and her Doctorate from National College (NCNM) in Portland, OR.
-Dr. Behling has been in private practice for 14 years and dedicates her practice to treating each person as an individual considering all the aspects essential to recovery and prevention of disease.
+Dr. Behling has been in private practice for 14 years and dedicates her practice to treating each person as an individual considering all the aspects essential to recovery and prevention.